michaelmarty/UniDec/readme.md

 Added new experimental HTML report generator.
 Found in File > Save Figure Presets.
 Test this out and let me know what you'd like to see in it.

+Added a color plot option to the right click of the peak panel.
+Check it out!

 v.5.2.1

 UniDec and UniChrom now try to read the polarity from the data and set the adduct appropriately.
 Check that this is working!